GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 ### Verifying the Rendering

-Once a hack is wrapped up, it will end up in the original repository and will be rendered on the gHacks [website](ghacks.dev).
+Once a hack is wrapped up, it will end up in the original repository and will be rendered on the gHacks [website](https://ghacks.dev).
 But, if there's something wrong with the content things can get horribly wrong.
 In order to prevent surprises, you can render it yourself using Github Pages.
 First step is to enable Github Pages in your fork through Github Actions.

 ![Screenshot for the Pages settings through Actions](images/author-pages-settings.png)

+#### Branch Protections

-The default configuration for Github Pages only works with the *main* branch, go ahead to remove that protection if you're planning to use branches for development go to the *Environments* settings and click on *github-pages*
+The default configuration for Github Pages only works with the *main* branch.
+If you're planning to use branches for development you need to modify the protection rules.
+Go to the *Environments* settings and click on *github-pages*

 ![Screenshot for environments](images/author-pages-settings.png)